pixelcollective/traefik-ify/README.md

 ## Add to existing install

 The `mixins` directory contains everything you need.
+You should be able to more-or-less just drop those files in and get to work, but read on:

 1. Copy `./config/docker/` to your `config` directory.
 2. Copy `./Dockerfile` to bedrock root.